PWA: Accessible Menu

 The styles also had to be played.
 Before the range of possible screens were practically reduced to mobile.
 Now it can be accessed from anywhere, including PC.
 The original design distorted the menus.
 It has been modified to render well.

 We are very happy with the result.
-Well now the app is much more accessible.
+Today, the app is much more accessible.

-If there is a saying in the IT world that says "First mobile", for us it is now "First PWA".
-Although not all the App can not be converted to PWA due to the APIs (such as Bluetooth in depth).
+As the IT saying goes, "First mobile", for us it is now "First PWA".
+Although not all the App can be turned into PWA due to the APIs (such as Bluetooth in depth).

 We still have things to improve like the service worker.
 We have to give it a spin to optimize the use of cache and the offline experience.